espn-neurips2020/ESPN/README.md

 ### Experiments

 We list the script to run for the experiments we collected in our paper.
 ESPN-Finetune requires the `models` file to run it.
+Tiny-ImageNet and ImageNet needs to be downloaded separately and modify the directory in `datasets.py`.

 ### MNIST/Fashion-MNIST